CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 ### Will Cisco TAC give me assistance?
 - TAC does not support Macros, thus the USB mode macro won't be supported.
 Any hardware and software support you have with Cisco will still be covered, but they may require you to disable USB while you troubleshoot with them.
 ### Why is selfview full screen on one of my displays?
+- If you use a dual screen Room Kit or Plus, you will see that your second screen shows fullscreen SelfView.
+(This does hot happen if you use a single screen system).
-- USB Mode relies on your selfview feed being sent to the USB Capture Device
+- USB Mode relies on your Selfview feed being sent to the USB Capture Device, so this is normal.
-- If using a Loop Through capture card like the Inogeni 4KX-Plus, then you'll see a full selfview on your second display while USB mode is in use
+- If you are using a Room Kit Pro, Room 70 G2, SX80, or MX700/800, you can use one or two screens without seeing Selfview.
+If you happen to use three screens, then you will see Selfview on the third screen.display while USB mode is in use
 ### Where can I get assistance?
 - USB mode is a community driven solution.
 We recommend you read the all the documentation in the [Deployment Guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip).
 - If you still need more assistance, join the [PROJECT: USB Mode](https://eurl.io/#L6Rcn39Rn) space on Webex
 ### Can I hide selfview on the second display?
-- This would require additional design and hardware outside this scope.
-Ask your AV integrator on possible solutions
+- In a complex audiovisual installation that uses a video matrix switcher, it is feasible to have the second screen show something else.
+Ask your Audio Visual integrator on possible solutions.
-### USB stops working and I get an error message?
+### USB Mode stops working and I get an error message?
 - When USB mode detects no Video Input signal from a computer, it's designed to disengage USB mode.
 An active presentation is required for USB mode to work, so be sure to share your screen before activating USB mode
 ### Why do I see my presentation source as my USB camera feed?
 - Enable USB Mode must be pressed for the camera view to become available